zeropsio/docs/CONTRIBUTING.md

 If you have any questions or need help with your contribution, please open an issue or reach out to the maintainers.

-Thank you for contributing to [Repository Name]!
+Thank you for contributing to Zerops Docs.